Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Layer-Peeled Model for Predicting Minority Collapse

 At the moment, Minority Collapse is merely a prediction of the Layer-Peeled Model.
 An immediate question thus is: does this phenomenon really occur in real-world neural networks?
 At first glance, it does not necessarily have to be the case since the Layer-Peeled Model is a dramatic simplification of deep neural networks.

-To this end, we resort to computational experiments.\footnote{Our code is publicly available at \url{https://github.com/HornHehhf/LPM}.} Explicitly, we consider training two network architectures, VGG and ResNet \citep{he2016deep}, on the FashionMNIST \citep{xiao2017fashion} and CIFAR10 datasets, and in particular, replace the dropout layers in VGG with batch normalization \citep{ioffe2015batch}.
+To address this question, we resort to computational experiments.\footnote{Our code is publicly available at \url{https://github.com/HornHehhf/LPM}.} Explicitly, we consider training two network architectures, VGG and ResNet \citep{he2016deep}, on the FashionMNIST \citep{xiao2017fashion} and CIFAR10 datasets, and in particular, replace the dropout layers in VGG with batch normalization \citep{ioffe2015batch}.
 As both datasets have 10 classes, we use three combinations of $(K_A, K_B) = (3, 7), (5, 5), (7, 3)$ to split the data into majority classes and minority classes.
 In the case of FashionMNIST (CIFAR10), we let the $K_A$ majority classes each contain all the $\barN_A = 6000$ ($\barN_A = 5000$) training examples from the corresponding class of FashionMNIST (CIFAR10), and the $K_B$ minority classes each have $\barN_B = 6000/R$ ($\barN_B = 5000/R$) examples randomly sampled from the corresponding class.
 The rest experiment setup is basically the same as \cite{papyan2020prevalence}.
 In detail, we use the cross-entropy loss and stochastic gradient descent with momentum $0.9$ and weight decay $\lambda = 5 \times 10^{-4}$.
 The networks are trained for $350$ epochs with a batch size of $128$.
 The initial learning is annealed by a factor of $10$ at $1/3$ and $2/3$ of the $350$ epochs.
 The only difference from \cite{papyan2020prevalence} is that we simply set the learning rate to $0.1$ instead of sweeping over $25$ learning rates between $0.0001$ and $0.25$.
 This is because the test performance of our trained models is already comparable with their best reported test accuracy.
+Detailed training and test performance is displayed in Tables S1 and S2 in SI Appendix.